Tony118g/captured/README.md

 #### Photos

 * When a user posts a photo, it is displayed on the home page to be viewed by other users.
 It is also displayed when a user clicks on the individual photo.
-* This display shows details relevant to the photo such as the owner, title, camer used, and lense used.
+* This display shows details relevant to the photo such as the owner, title, camera used, and lense used.
 * At the bottom of each posted photo are like and comment buttons to allow users to like or comment on the photo.

 ![Posted photo display](documentation/readme-images/photo-post.png)